 My earliest work moved from fiber art as woman’s work, to fiber art as female imagery.

-I have played the mandolin for nearly 25 years and it inspired me to name most of my works as female figures in bluegrass songs or goddesses.
+I have played the mandolin for nearly 25 years and it inspired me to name most of my recent works as female figures in bluegrass songs.
+Previously all were named for goddesses.

 In the past few years, much of my work has been in pastel painting and watercolor, where I continue my female imagery, mostly close-ups of flowers, very textured, in brilliant colors.
 This has led to looking at wilted, drying, faded flowers, representing a wilted, dry, faded aging old woman.